Cidney/Cidney/README.md

 **Do:** tasks can run any powershell code in the scriptblock as a powershell job.
 **Pipeline:** and **Stage:** blocks will execute any cmdlet, function and assignment statements only.

-**Pipelines no longer execute directly but now work more like functions.
+**Pipelines by default do not execute directly but now work more like functions.
 You define a pipeline and run it with Invoke-Cidney.
+To invoke a pipeline: directly use the -Invoke switch.
 See the help for Invoke-Cidney for more information.**

 This was done to better support Pipelines within Pipelines.
 For Example: